dapangmao/Blog/Two alternative ways to query large dataset in SAS.md

 - Time complexity: we don't want run data for weeks.
 - Space complexity: we don't want the memory overflow.
-- Clean codes: the collegues should easily read and modify the codes.
+- Clean codes: the collegues should easily Reading and modify the codes.